Learning-based Dynamic Pinning of Parallelized Applications in Many-Core Systems: Problem Formulation and Objective

-The Resource Manager (\RM) is responsible for the assignment of threads to CPU cores.
-It periodically checks the performance of a thread and makes decisions about its placement in the next scheduling iteration, so that a (user-specified) objective is maximized. \emph{\textbf{For the remainder of the paper}}, we will assume that: a) The internal properties and details of the threads are not known to the \RM{}.
-Instead, the \RM\ may only have access to measurements related to their performance (e.g., their processing speed); b) Threads may not be idled or postponed.
-Instead, the goal of the \RM{} is to assign the \emph{currently} available resources to the \emph{currently} running threads.
+The Resource Manager (\RM) periodically checks the performance of a thread and makes decisions about its assignment for the next scheduling iteration. \emph{\textbf{For the remainder of the paper}}, we will assume that: a) The internal properties and details of the threads are not known to the \RM{}.
+Instead, the \RM\ may only have access to measurements related to their performances; b) Threads may not be idled or postponed by the \RM.
+Instead, the goal of the \RM{} is to assign the \emph{currently} available resources to the \emph{currently} running threads (\emph{work-conserving}).